 The library accepts unrestricted, irrevocable gifts of books and other library materials.

+Your donations are accepted with the understanding that they’ll be added to the collection following the Material Selection Plan.
+The library reserves the right to sell or otherwise dispose of gifts and donated materials through branch book sales, the Friends of the Library book sales, recycling, or disposal services.
 Calcasieu Parish Public Library will not assign a value to donated gift materials.
 However, the library will stamp or sign the patron’s list of items for X number of books, boxes of books, books-on-tapes, etc., which you can use for tax purposes.

 The Calcasieu Parish Public Library offers programs that align with our mission and strategic plan.
 Programs are planned in advance, to meet staffing requirements and publicity needs.
 Programming can be for the general audience or specific to an audience such as early literacy, children, tweens, young adults, or adults.